 Celebrating the legacy of the cowboy, cowgirl and vaquero, the Briscoe Western Art Museum presents its annual National Day of the Cowboy celebration at the museum’s campus on the banks of the River Walk.

-The free community event, which includes free admission to the museum and its exhibitions, features indoor and outdoor activities for cowpokes of all ages, with live music in the museum’s McNutt Sculpture Garden, a chuck wagon with tasty cowboy treats, artist demonstrations and hands-on arts, crafts, games, and more!
+The FREE community event, which includes FREE admission to the museum and its exhibitions, features indoor and outdoor activities for cowpokes of all ages, with live music in the museum’s McNutt Sculpture Garden, a chuck wagon with tasty cowboy treats, artist demonstrations and hands-on arts, crafts, games, and more!
 Fun for all ages to enjoy, so mosey on down with your family and friends!
 Register today and saddle up for cowboy fun!

 Cowboy Fun Under the Sun And Throughout the Museum

-Cowpoke Games & Crafts: Outfit yer’self in a bolo tie and spurs, try your hand at silversmith etching, make a stick pony and try out some barrel racing, learn how to rope and ride, herd some balloon animals, do a little bull riding, toss horseshoes, craft a cowhand puppet and more!
+Cowpoke Games & Crafts: Outfit yer’self in a cowboy hat and spurs, try your hand at silversmith etching, make a stick pony and try out some barrel racing, learn how to rope and ride, herd some balloon animals, do a little bull riding, toss horseshoes, craft a sculpture and more!

 Stick ponies and barrel racing